 Since the opening in 2014, Belville Community Garden have developed a status within the community as a central food growing hub, organising and coordinating community groups and schools in growing projects.
-We also coordinate local schools John Muir Awards, community arts projects and health related projects such as the green gyms.
-The garden employs five staff working on a range of projects with a strategy to engage local community groups training people in construction skills, food growing and cookery skills.
+We also coordinate local schools John Muir Awards, community arts projects and health related projects.
+The garden employs 1 full-time manager, 15 part-time staff and a range of local employment scheme placements.

 Looking to meet new people, learn new skills and enjoy some greenspace?
 Why not come and volunteer at Belville.
 Our volunteers play a huge role here at the Garden.
-The work of volunteers is essential in many ways to the management and success of what we do and last year we benefited form over 3889 hours of volunteers time and energy.
+The work of volunteers is essential in many ways to the management and success of what we do.

 Belville Community garden offer a range of construction training to new volunteers including woodworking skills, tool handling, health and safety at work, garden design and brick laying.
 These are available to people that require to build their skills set and confidence in helping to boost job opportunities for those struggling to find employment.
 A range of people can be supported to gain meaningful employment from our training courses.

 Belville Community Garden grow a range of vegetables and flowers in their garden in Greenock.
-OUTDOORS we have an orchard, sensory garden, biodiversity area, kitchen herb planters and larger vegetable growing raised beds.
-INDOORS we are trialling a new growing method of hydroponic vegetable production to show that high yields of leafy greens can be grown all year round in an urban environment.
+Outdoors we have an orchard, sensory garden, biodiversity area, kitchen herb planters and larger vegetable growing raised beds.
+Our Gardening Club help to maintain and manage the garden throughout the year